updated August 25, 2024

 new triaitic cable cross-section

 The new triatic cable.
-The inner strands are steel, while the original triatic cable was all aluminum.
+The inner strands are steel, while the original triatic cable strands were all aluminum.

 New Dead End